-While entry restrictions are still in place for international travel to Japan, Okinawa Prefecture has lifted all COVID-19-related restrictions on domestic travel.
-However, Okinawa still has rigorous measures in place to help prevent the spread of COVID-19, and ensure the safety and security of both its residents and visitors.
-To that end, all airports, including Naha Airport, have installed thermal imaging cameras to carry out the mandatory temperature testing of domestic passengers.
+However, Okinawa still has measures in place to help prevent the spread of COVID-19 and ensure its residents’ and visitors’ safety and security.
+To that end, all airports, including Naha Airport, have installed thermal imaging cameras to carry out temperature testing of passengers.

 For the latest information on entry restrictions to Japan, please visit the Ministry of Foreign Affairs Japan.